cburnell/ARSIS-6/ARSIS-Unity/Assets/Labs/EventSystem/EventSystem.md

     }
 }
 ```

-4. Add the script to the Button GameObject in the scene and set the `button` variable to the Button component.
+Lastly, add the script to the button GameObject in the scene and set the `button` variable to the Button component.

 ## Testing The Event
-Now that we have created the event and the scripts to listen for and send it, we can test it out.
+Now we can try out the event that we've just created and see if it works as expected.
+Here's how to test it:

-When the scene is runnnig, the counter should increment when the button is pressed and the UI should update to display the new value.
+- Make sure that the scene is running by clicking the Play button in the Unity Editor.
+- Press the button that we added to the UI.
+You should see the number on the screen increase by one each time you press the button.
+- Congratulations, you've successfully tested the event!

-Although this seems like a lot of complexity for incrementing the value in a text field, we can now also add additional buttons and displays *(`Ctrl+D` to duplicate)* and the event will still work as expected without manualy referencing the other objects, using `Find` or `GetComponent` to get a reference to them, or having to write additional code (managers) to update the other objects.
+Although this might seem like a lot of work just to increment a number in a text field, it's worth it because we can now easily add more buttons and displays without having to write additional code to update them and we can easily expand on the system by adding features like a Cache.

 # Part 2: Adding A Cache
-Because we are using events, we can easily add a cache to make the counter value persist between restarts.
-We just need to add a script that listens for the `CounterValue` event and stores the value in a cache.
-Then the same script can emit a `CounterValue` event when the scene is loaded to set the counter to the cached value.
-This code might look like this:
+By using events, we can easily add a cache to persist the counter value between restarts.
+To achieve this, we need to add a script that listens for the CounterValue event and stores the value in a cache.
+Then, the same script can emit a CounterValue event when the scene is loaded to set the counter to the cached value.
+The code for this might look like:
 ```csharp
 using EventSystem;
 using UnityEngine;